What is Intermittent Fasting?

 Should Women Over 40 Do Intermittent Fasting?

 I think intermittent fasting is a safe option for women over 40.
+There have been several studies that have included women over 40 that show these diets are a good option.
 I suggest you work with a registered dietitian, especially if you have type 2 diabetes, or other health conditions that requires a therapeutic diet.
 IF provides an alternative strategy to the traditional approach to continuous calorie restriction and for many people is a more sustainable approach.